 - Consumers have to pay for packing, packaging, handling or administration of the “free” product or service

-- Commercial must not describe an element of a package as “free.
+- Commercials must not describe an element of a package as “free.
 The package price should include that element unless consumers are likely to consider it an additional benefit.
-A recent addition has not increased the price.

 - Advertisements must not use the term “free trial” to describe a “satisfaction or your money back” offer or an offer for which a non-refundable purchase is required.

 - Advertisers must satisfy broadcasters that their estimates of demand are reasonable.

 - Advertisements/business marketing that quote prices for featured products must state any reasonable grounds the advertisers have for believing that they might not be able to supply the advertised (or an equivalent) product at the advertised price, within a reasonable period and in reasonable quantities.
 In particular:

 - It is necessary to display in advertisements that there is a greater demand than there is supply.

 - As the aim of the advertisement is to assess demand, the advertiser must disclose if he or she does not intend to fulfill orders.